bptlab/fCM-design-support/.docs/Tutorial.md

 # Tutorial
 This is a short tutorial document to showcase the usage of fcm-js with an example.
-A video version of this tutorial can be found at TBD.
+A video version of this tutorial can be found [here](https://www.youtube.com/watch?v=bIDZUYBNms0).

 <!-- TBD how to talk about suitability checking, because it is not the first screen to be shown. -->